termlen0/termlen0.github.io/about.md

 ---
 <img src="../ajay_profile_mono.jpg" style="width:135px;height:160px;" >
 <p class="message">
   Hey there!
-I'm Ajay Chenampara and I am a Senior Network Architect at GE
+I'm Ajay Chenampara and I am a Senior Network Automation Engineer at Network to Code.
 </p>

-I have been doing network administration/engineering/design/architecture for a few years now (started right after college in 2000).
-For the last couple of years, I have been focused on trying to "smarten" how we do networks.
+I have been doing network
+administration/engineering/design/architecture for a few years now (started right after college in 2000).
+For the last few years, I have been focused on trying to "smarten" how we do networks.

+Fortunately at my job, I am able to purse network automation full time and also help spread the message and help fellow network engineers around the world.

 ###Some other things about me
 - Not a fan of acronym FUD induced by: "SDN", "SDWAN", "NFV", "VNF" etc (How on earth is WAN not the network!)